 Matched pairs meet at least 4 hours a month (or 1 hour per week) and spend time exploring the community while building a friendship.
-Matches commit to at least a year of meeting, although many mentoring relationships last for much longer!
-The MCYC provides monthly events to help mentors provide meaningful opportunities to explore with their mentees.
-Some of examples of these include farms, museums, aquariums, and sporting events.
+Matches commit to at least a year of meeting, but many mentoring relationships last for much longer!
+The MCYC provides events every other month to help mentors provide meaningful opportunities to explore with their mentees and to allow matched pairs to get to know other mentors and mentees in the program.
+Some of examples of these include pumpkin carving, cookie decorating, movie nights, and visits to ECHO in Burlington.

 Mentoring continues to be one of the most successful methods of building a young person’s developmental assets.
 Through Milton Mentors!, the MCYC aims to increase young people’s connection to the community, create solid relationships with positive adult role models, and ultimately help young people become successful, healthy adults.Research shows young people with mentors are more likely to: • Stay in school